Chris Hemsworth: Continued commercial success (2016–present)

-In 2019, Hemsworth also starred in a spin-off of the Men in Black series, titled Men in Black: International.
+Hemsworth was to reprise his role as George Kirk in the fourth film of the rebooted Star Trek film series, but he left the project in August 2018 after contract negotiations fell through; Hemsworth later said he found the script underwhelming.
+In 2019, he also starred in a spin-off of the Men in Black series, titled Men in Black: International.
 The film grossed US$253 million worldwide and received generally unfavourable reviews from critics, who criticised the "lackluster action and forgettable plot," although the chemistry between Hemsworth and co-star Tessa Thompson was praised.

-The following year, he starred in the Netflix action thriller Extraction, reuniting him with the Russo brothers, who served as producers.
+The following year, Hemsworth starred in the Netflix action thriller Extraction, reuniting him with the Russo brothers, who served as producers.
 After being watched by 90 million households in its initial month of release, the film broke Netflix's viewership record previously held by Bird Box.
-In 2020, Hemsworth reprised the role of Thor in the fourth film, Thor: Love and Thunder.
-Filming began in February 2021 in Australia, and it was released on June 23, 2022.
+Hemsworth reprised the role of Thor in the fourth film, Thor: Love and Thunder.
+Filming began in February 2021 in Australia, and it was released in 2022.

-Hemsworth has also been working on Limitless, a six-part documentary series, for National Geographic.
-The show has paired Hemsworth with noted filmmaker Darren Aronofsky.
-The show has Hemsworth appearing in a variety of different ways that humans have sought to increase their health in a variety of different ways.
+Hemsworth worked on Limitless With Chris Hemsworth in 2022, a six-part documentary series, for National Geographic.
+The show paired Hemsworth with noted filmmaker Darren Aronofsky.
+The show has Hemsworth appearing in a variety of different ways that humans have sought to increase their health.
 The episodes saw Hemsworth take a plunge in icy Arctic water, fast for long periods of time, and participate in an indigenous Australian ceremony.
 The last of which resulted in some controversy for the show, as Indigenous groups claimed that filming at the sacred site was disrespectful to the culture.

-Upcoming projects

-Hemsworth was to reprise his role as George Kirk in the fourth film of the rebooted Star Trek film series, but he left the project in August 2018 after contract negotiations fell through; Hemsworth later said he found the script underwhelming.
-On 13 October 2020, it was announced that Hemsworth will star in the Mad Max: Fury Road spin-off Furiosa.
-Hemsworth will return as Tyler Rake in Netflix's Extraction 2, a film that earned him $20 million.
+Hemsworth returned as Tyler Rake in Netflix's Extraction 2 (2023), which earned him $20 million.

+Hemsworth starred in the Mad Max: Fury Road spin-off Furiosa: A Mad Max Saga, released in May 2024.
+The Washington Post wrote that he had "perhaps created one of the all-time-great screen villains" in his role as the warlord Dementus.
+Hemsworth voiced a young Optimus Prime in the Transformers prequel film Transformers One.
+In October 2024, Hemsworth entered talks to play the title character in Paul King's Prince Charming for Disney.
+Hemsworth will once again return as Thor in Avengers: Doomsday, scheduled for release in 2026.